psetiawan/mysql_mcp_server/README.md

 ## Notes
 - This implementation implements initialize/initialized, resources/templates/list and resources/templates/get,
   returns full resource descriptors with name, description, mimeType, and provides full tool descriptors with inputSchema.
-- The zip also includes your original uploaded file at /mnt/data/index.js for reference.